Authentication Methods

 ---|---|---|

-AppKey | Yes | Basic information of DingTalk micro-app, refer to the DingTalk Micro-App Configuration section for details. |
+AppKey | Yes | Basic information of DingTalk micro-app, refer to DingTalk Micro-App Configuration section for details. |

-AppSecret | Yes | Basic information of DingTalk micro-app, refer to the DingTalk Micro-App Configuration section for details. |
+AppSecret | Yes | Basic information of DingTalk micro-app, refer to DingTalk Micro-App Configuration section for details. |

-CorpId | No | If administrators need seamless login in the DingTalk application management backend, this information must be configured.
-CorpId and SSOsecret can be obtained from the DingTalk Micro-App Configuration section. |
+CorpId | No | If administrators need seamless login in the DingTalk application management backend, this information needs to be configured.
+CorpId and SSOsecret can be obtained from DingTalk Micro-App Configuration. |

-SSOsecret | No | If administrators need seamless login in the DingTalk application management backend, this information must be configured.
-CorpId and SSOsecret can be obtained from the DingTalk Micro-App Configuration section. |
+SSOsecret | No | If administrators need seamless login in the DingTalk application management backend, this information needs to be configured.
+CorpId and SSOsecret can be obtained from DingTalk Micro-App Configuration. |

 Login Method | Yes | Configure the default login method, which takes effect when the URL does not specify a method. authCode is for micro-app seamless login, and QR code is for login via scanning. |